 Under the Games Scheme, the Danish Film Institute can subsidise concept and project development as well as the production of Danish digital games.
-Subsidies are awarded by the DFI's management.
+Subsidies are awarded by the Danish Film Institute's management.

-The purpose of the DFI's subsidies is to strengthen video games as a culture-bearing medium and secure better development and growth conditions for Danish video games.
+The purpose of the scheme is to strengthen video games as a culture-bearing medium and secure better development and growth conditions for Danish video games.

 This scheme supports the development of Danish cross-media projects of artistic quality and cultural value.
 The funding is aimed at projects that in innovative ways exploit the potential of various media and platforms.